You will know that brain injuries may present in various ways ranging from developmental delays to cerebral palsy.

 Premature babies may suffer damage to the white matter of their brains.
 This type of brain damage is called Periventricular Leukomalacia (PVL).
 When premature babies are assisted in their breathing by mechanical ventilation, the gas levels in their blood should be closely monitored.
 The levels of oxygen and carbon dioxide are particularly important for the health of the baby’s brain.
 Medical research has shown that if the pressure of carbon dioxide in the blood is allowed to remain low (called Hypocarbia) for an excessive period, this may result in white matter brain damage.
 Because premature babies are fragile and their condition can change rapidly, nursing and paediatric standards of care have developed to the point that expected levels of monitoring and care can significantly reduce the risk of severe harm.

 Special Interest and Specialization

 Paul’s special area of interest is children who have suffered severe injuries, specializing in birth injuries and the care of babies and children.
-The firm has had many exceptional results on behalf of children who have lost their sight and suffered brain damage through negligence in one way or another.
+The law firm has had many exceptional results on behalf of children who have lost their sight and suffered brain damage through medical negligence in one way or another.
 He has extensively researched the topics to become a leading specialist in these complex claims.